 4. Costs: Existing Infrastructure Interoperability

 Budget control is often the deciding factor that can dictate whether and how to purchase a new solution.
 As you begin to search for a new communications solution for your hotel property, it’s important to evaluate if your existing infrastructure can be perfectly leveraged to reduce expense.
-An excellent interoperability between the new solution and your existing PBX, phone sets, gateways, cabling or any type of trunks will not only help you achieve best cost-efficiency, but save you much trouble on the provisioning process as well.
+An excellent interoperability between the new solution and your existing PBX, IP Phones and analog phone set, gateways, cabling or any type of trunks will not only help you achieve best cost-efficiency, but save you much trouble on the provisioning process as well.

 If you’re considering making a transition from analog to IP network, one good solution for budget-cutting is to deploy VoIP gateway(s).
 They help bridge the two disparate networks and cost only a fraction of what it needs to replace analog phones, fax machines, wiring, and other valuable analog assets.